Hexorshift/Hexorshift/README.md

-## My name is Hexorshift, and I like to code for fun.
+## My name is Abu, and welcome to my GitHub profile.

-* Most of the time, I don't know what I'm doing 😔
-* I like learning new languages 😎
+* I like learning new technologies 😎